ChristianHPak/Hot-Restaurant/README.md

 * Navigate to the folder where the repository exists using Git Bash or Terminal
 * Run the command npm install to download the required dependencies
 * Then run the command node server.js to run the program

+## Note
+* Current app doesn't have admin handling.
+We'll deal with that at a later time.
+* Don't separate the JavaScript from the HTML in the client-side code. (i.e. Don't use external JavaScript.
+If you do, you will need an additional line of code to configure the express server to know where the JavaScript is)